eturea/Receipts-for-YNAB-site/index.md

 ### 🎙️ Siri and Shortcuts Integration

 **Voice-Activated Scanning:**
-- "Hey Siri, scan a receipt in YNAB Receipts"
+- "Hey Siri, scan a receipt in Receipts for YNAB"
 - Add to Shortcuts app for automation
 - Quick Actions from Home Screen
 - App Intents for advanced workflows